Bachelor of Arts

 - Individualized Concentration

+The Psychology department has a team of advisors ready to assist students in achieving their academic and career preparation goals.
+Refer to the department website for resources to help you succeed in achieving your academic goals.
 All Psychology majors and minors should consult with the department advisor before registering for courses.
 The advisor helps students with the following issues:

 Course scheduling (e.g., planning courses to take for upcoming semesters)